HALO LIT REVERSE LETTERS

 Call or email us to get a free estimate: 619-265-7446

 How Is Halo Lit Signage Installed?

-Because the overall effect of halo lit reverse lit channel letters signage depends on consistent projection onto a background surface, the installation works best on a flat wall.
+Because the overall effect of halo lit channel letters depends on consistent projection onto a background surface, the installation works best on a flat wall.
 Corrugated and uneven surfaces pose a real challenge and unfortunately won’t achieve the same end result.
-If you have no choice but to install the sign on an uneven wall, there’s always the potential to hang it on some sort of a backer panel in order to provide a flat surface for the sign lighting to project onto.
+If you have no choice but to install the sign on an uneven wall, there’s always the potential to hang it on some sort of a backer panel in order to provide a flat surface for the lighting to project onto.